Not everyone is cut out and has the carer skills needed for a career in domiciliary/home care or support work.

 When you are looking at how to become a carer, one of the key things you need to consider is your ability to multi-task.

 Often carers are expected to work alone or as part of small teams, which can lead to them frequently being overstretched with lots to do.
-Good care skills means you step up to the challenge and can effectively deal with more than one task at once whilst ensuring that the level of care they provide remains high.
+Good care skills mean you step up to the challenge and can effectively deal with more than one task at once whilst ensuring that the level of care they provide remains high.

 The very nature of care means that things can change quickly – especially when patients have severe care needs.